yujuisu/ga-mdm/README.md

+# Geometric Algebra Infused Motion Diffusion Model
+The original goal is to beat the MDM model.
+But I lose interest after realizing they train on the inverse-kinematic motion.
+I want to train on real motion (with orientation), to have more potential on robotics, dynamics, and interaction with geometric objects.

 ## Getting Start
 I set the environment to run with GATr (requires docker or a pc with ubuntu 20.04).
 Otherwise you just need Kingdon, Torch and Transformers.
 1. Clone GATr.